braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/content_cards/multiple_feeds.md

 ---

-# Using multiple Content Card feeds
+# Using multiple Content Card feeds for iOS

-Content Cards can be filtered on the app to only display specific cards, enabling you to have multiple Content Card feeds for different use cases (as in having a transactional feed versus a marketing feed).
+Content Cards can be filtered on your app so that only specific cards are displayed, enabling you to have multiple Content Card feeds for different use cases.
+For example, you can maintain both a transactional feed and a marketing feed.

-The following documentation demonstrates an example implementation that can be changed to fit your specific integration.
+This article shows an example implementation that you can change to fit your specific integration.

 ## Step 1: Setting key-value pairs on cards

-When creating a Content Card campaign, key-value pair data can be set on each card.
-Our filtering logic will use this key-value pair data to categorize cards.
+When creating a Content Card campaign, set key-value pair data on each card.
+Braze filtering logic will use this key-value pair data to categorize cards.

 For this example, we'll set a key-value pair with the key `feed_type` that will designate which Content Card feed the card should be displayed.
-The value will be whatever your custom feeds will be, as in `Transactional`, `Marketing`, etc.
+The value will be whatever your custom feeds will be, such as `Transactional`, `Marketing`, etc.

 ## Step 2: Filter your content cards